Financial Empowerment for Women

 Through the Financial Empowerment for Women initiative, United Way strives to improve the health, education, and financial stability of women throughout our four-county region.
-An overwhelming research base demonstrates that women face greater risk of financially insecurity throughout their lifetime.
+An overwhelming research base demonstrates that women face greater risk of financial insecurity throughout their lifetime.

 When compared to their male counterparts, women: